buildkite/buildkite-agent-metrics/README.md

 #### Option 3 - Retrieve token from AWS Secrets Manager

 - `BUILDKITE_AGENT_SECRETS_MANAGER_SECRET_ID`: The id of the secret which contains the token value in AWS Secrets Manager.
+You can supply multiple secrets comma-separated.
 - (Optional) `BUILDKITE_AGENT_SECRETS_MANAGER_JSON_KEY`: The JSON key containing the token value in the secret JSON blob.